shakacode/react-webpack-rails-tutorial/README.md

 ## NEWS

+* Project migrated to [webpacker_lite](https://github.com/shakacode/react-webpack-rails-tutorial/pull/395) and React on Rails 8.0.0.
 * Action Cable was recently added in [PR #355](https://github.com/shakacode/react-webpack-rails-tutorial/pull/355).
 See [PR#360](https://github.com/shakacode/react-webpack-rails-tutorial/pull/360) for additional steps to make this work on Heroku.
 Note, you need to be running redis.
 We installed the free Heroku redis add-on.
 * We made a react-native client: [shakacode/reactrails-react-native-client](https://github.com/shakacode/reactrails-react-native-client/).
 If you want to hack on this with us, [email justin@shakacode.com](mailto:justin@shakacode.com).
 * We have [some other open PRs](https://github.com/shakacode/react-webpack-rails-tutorial/pulls) of things we may soon be incorporating, including localization and action cable!
 Stay tuned!
 If you have opinions of what should or should not get merged, get in touch with [justin@shakacode.com](mailto:justin@shakacode.com).